Chagas Disease (American trypanosomiasis)

 • Loss of appetite;

-Chronic phase: Can last for decades or be lifelong.
-It may not occur for 10 to 20 years after initial infection.
-Most people have no symptoms and remain asymptomatic, but less than half (20-30%) of infected people develop severe and sometimes life-threatening medical problems, which may include:
+Chronic phase: Can last for many years or a lifetime.
+Most people have no symptoms and remain asymptomatic.
+However, 20-30% of infected people develop severe problems, which may include:

 Chagas disease is diagnosed using blood tests.
-If Chagas disease is suspected, a doctor will consider the following factors:
+If Chagas disease is suspected, a doctor will consider the following:

 • Overall health and medical history,